CaptainOtto/notes/README.md

 # Development notes

+Decided to gather different type of docs and notes, will keep updating over time.

 > **Documentation and notes in the form of different tips and tricks along with setup guides for development in different software, languages and more...**

 ## IDE